pymupdf/PyMuPDF/docs/faq.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Normally, the pixmap of a page also shows the page's annotations.
 Occasionally, this may not be desirable.

-To suppress the annotation images on a rendered page, just specify *annots=False* in :meth:`Page.getPixmap`.
+To suppress the annotation images on a rendered page, just specify *annots=False* in :meth:`Page.get_pixmap`.

-You can also render annotations separately: :ref:`Annot` objects have their own :meth:`Annot.getPixmap` method.
+You can also render annotations separately: :ref:`Annot` objects have their own :meth:`Annot.get_pixmap` method.
 The resulting pixmap has the same dimensions as the annotation rectangle.

 ----------

 .. index::
    triple: extract;image;non-PDF
-   pair: convertToPDF;examples
+   pair: convert_to_pdf;examples

 How to Extract Images: Non-PDF Documents
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~